thomazyazima/thomazyazima.github.io/week-1/6-wireframing/readme.md

 ## Release 2: Wireframe a Blog Template
 You'll be writing two blog articles each week in Phase 0, and you'll need to have a blog template to copy and paste so you can write your blogs each week.

 Wireframe a blog template.
 You'll be building the template using HTML and CSS for your solo challenge this week.
+Templates should have space for (at least) a title, date, and text, but you may want to add images or other content as well.

 You can choose to use a [wireframing tool](http://mashable.com/2010/07/15/wireframing-tools/) or draw it on paper and take a picture of it.
 Make sure to save an image of your wireframe.
 Make sure to name it "wireframe-blog-template." (it can be saved as png, jpg, etc.)